Dirac-harmonic maps with trivial index: Introduction

 Motivated by the supersymmetric nonlinear sigma model from quantum field theory, see \cite{jost2009geometry}, Dirac-harmonic maps from Riemann surfaces (with a fixed spin structure) into Riemannian manifolds were introduced in \cite{chen2006dirac}.
 They generalize harmonic maps and harmonic spinors.
 From the variational point of view, they are critical points of a conformally invariant action functional.
 The Euler-Lagrange equation then is an elliptic system coupling a harmonic map type equation with a Dirac type equation.

 The existence of Dirac-harmonic maps from closed spin manifolds is a very difficult problem.
 So far, there are only a few results in this direction.
 Most solutions found so far are uncoupled in the sense that the map part is harmonic.
 The existence result of \cite{ammann2013dirac} for uncoupled solutions depends on the index $I(M,u)$ being non-zero (see Definition \ref{index alpha}).
 But when the domain and target are both closed Riemann surfaces, the index $I(M,u)$ always vanishes.
 In this case, an existence result about uncoupled Dirac-harmonic maps was proved in \cite{chen2015dirac} by the Riemann-Roch formula.
 Later, this result was generalized to K\"ahler manifolds in \cite{sun2018note}.
-More recently, in \cite{jost2019alpha}, the first and third authors extend the Sacks-Uhlenbeck scheme \cite{sacks1981existence} to the context of Dirac-harmonic maps from closed Riemann surfaces to compact manifolds.
-They used the linking theory and a deformation lemma to prove the existence of perturbed $\alpha$-Dirac-harmonic maps.
-Then by the uniformly bounded energy condition, they got the existence of coupled $\alpha$-Dirac-harmonic map.
-However, the nontriviality of the spinor field cannot be generally guaranteed when one lets $\alpha\searrow1$.
-To overcome this problem, they used the flow method.
-In \cite{wittmann2017short}, Wittmann proved the short-time existence of the Dirac-harmonic map flow under assumptions on the initial map.
-This, however, is not yet sufficient for an existence result, because there are two obstacles: the Dirac-harmonic map flow could develop bubbles, which are Dirac-harmonic spheres; the dimension of the kernel of Dirac operator may not stay minimal along the flow.
-Due to these issues, the first and third authors consider the $\alpha$-Dirac-harmonic map flow in \cite{jost2019short}, and prove the short-time existence of the flow from closed Riemann surfaces for those initial maps along which the Dirac operators have a one-dimensional kernel with quaternion coefficients.
-As an application, they get the existence of not necessarily uncoupled Dirac-harmonic maps when the index $I(M,u)$ is nontrivial.
+A general existence result for Dirac-harmonic maps from closed Riemann surfaces to compact manifolds was first established in \cite{jost2019alpha}.
+This implies the existence of Dirac-harmonic maps when the index $I(M,u)$ is nontrivial.

 This then naturally raises the question of the existence of Dirac-harmonic maps in a given homotopy class $[u]$ between manifolds $M,N$ with trivial index $I(M,u)$.
 Of course, we should first identify conditions under which this index vanishes.
 When the domain $M$ is a closed Riemann surface with positive genus and the target $N$ is an odd-dimensional oriented manifold, there is always a spin structure on $M$ such that the index $I(M,u)$ is nontrivial.
 When, in contrast, $M$ is a closed Riemann surface and $N$ is an even-dimensional spin manifold, the index $ I(M,u)$ is always zero.
 Therefore, here we consider the case where the target manifold $N$ is a K\"ahler spin manifold.
 In this case, it is necessary to use a new quantity that can replace the index $I(M,u)$.
 For this purpose, we introduce a candidate that uses the complex structure of the target manifold.
 More precisely, we first decompose the twisted Dirac operator as